hemidactylus/katasandbox/repair-improvements/quiz.md

 (*) A transaction; three SSTable pools (repaired/pending/non-repaired) ( ) No transaction; three SSTable pools (repaired/pending/non-repaired)

 >>4.
-(Manual) repair is initiated... <<
-( ) From within cqlsh
-( ) By launching a nodetool command - on any node, the outcome doesn't change (*) By launching a nodetool command - results depend on the node it's run in

->>5.
 The system.repairs table is a virtual table: its contents are potentially different on each node. << ( ) True
 (*) False